 Why Do Cats Massage Their Owners? – Final Thoughts

 Kneading got its name from a similar action that we do when we knead dough.
-Though, with our kitties, this turns out to be an adorable and relaxing action to watch.
+However, this is an adorable and relaxing action to watch with our kitties.

 Cat owners should know by now that their kitties offer some funny traits that they adore exhibiting.
 From purring to kneading, our furry pals make our lives much more delightful, filled with entertainment and love.

-Although kneading can sometimes be uncomfortable for the humans involved to try not to punish your cat for kneading behavior.
-Kneading shows that your cat is happy and relaxed, and this is a good thing.
-It is a natural instinct for your cat to want to knead, so as much as you can, allow it to go ahead and express this instinct.
+Although kneading can sometimes be uncomfortable for humans, try not to punish your cat for kneading behavior.
+Kneading shows that your cat is happy and relaxed, which is good.
+It is an instinct for your cat to want to knead, so as much as you can, allow it to go ahead and express this instinct.

-If your cat has its claws out when kneading and is causing you pain, gently pick it up and put it on another soft surface so it can continue its kneading without causing you pain.
+If your cat has its claws out when kneading and is causing you pain, gently pick it up and put it on another soft surface to continue its kneading without causing you pain.

 Looking for a light-hearted read?
 Take a look at these Funny Cat Quotes!